Continuing Simulations¶

 simulation.operations.writers.append(gsd_writer)

-# Tune move for the first 5000 steps of the equilibration step.
+# Tune trial move sizes during the first 5,000 steps of the equilibration.

 tune = hoomd.hpmc.tune.MoveSize.scale_solver(